 - Where there is an expectation that the property/land may be redeveloped; or

-- That a valuable planning permission may be granted in the future.
+- That valuable planning permission may be granted in the future.

-- Disposal of the property/land at a higher price within a fixed time period
+- Disposal of the property/land at a higher price within a fixed time period; or

 - Overage provisions may also affect the purchase price that the buyer is willing to pay for the property/land at the outset.

-- Positive Overage methods involve the seller extracting an expressed promise from the buyer to make a further payment if a particular trigger event should take place in the future.
-The way in which the payment will be calculated and the trigger event for payment will be carefully defined in advance.
+- Positive overage methods involve the seller extracting an expressed promise from the buyer to make a further payment if a particular trigger event should take place in the future.
+How the payment will be calculated and the trigger event for payment will be carefully defined in advance.

 Seek legal advice

-As Overage Clauses usually reflect complex arrangements, it is always advisable to seek legal advice prior to it being included in a sale contract.
+As overage clauses usually reflect complex arrangements, it is always advisable to seek legal advice before it is included in a sale contract.

-Getting the drafting right in the contract is made harder as the parties have to consider all reasonably foreseeable circumstances in order to ensure that the clause remains effective for the whole of the Overage period.
+Getting the drafting right in the contract is made harder as the parties have to consider all reasonably foreseeable circumstances to ensure that the clause remains effective for the whole of the overage period.